TareqK/Compiler-Construction-Course/Notes/semantics.markdown

 - Language implementation time.

-- Translation time.
+- Translation time.--> this is lexical scoping-->most languages are lexically scoping.
   - at lexical analysis.
   - at syntax analysis.
   - at code generation.
   - However, this binding is static.

-- Execution time
+  - Variables can only be called in the block they are defined in.

+- Execution time.--> languages that use this are usually interpreters and functional languages.
   - This binding is dynamic.
+  - Variables can be called globaly, which might cause issues.

 ### Symbol Table